Upcoming Events: see ACB Calendar

 ACB Adopts the Grave of a WWII American Soldier

 For many years the American Club of Brussels has taken an active part in commemorating the brave men of the American armed forces who gave their lives while fighting in Europe in two world wars.
-We have now taken a new step in our efforts to continue the memory of these soldiers by officially adopting the grave of an American soldier whose final resting place is at Henri-Chapelle American Cemetery in eastern Belgium.
+In 2013, we took a new step in our efforts to continue the memory of these soldiers by officially adopting the grave of an American soldier whose final resting place is at Henri-Chapelle American Cemetery in eastern Belgium.

 Private Charles F. Grove, Jr., from Mobile, Alabama, enlisted in the U.S. Army on June 17, 1943, and became a member of the 109th Infantry Regiment, 28th Infantry Division.
 During the heavy fighting in and around Aachen, Germany, he was killed in action on September 20, 1944.
 He was laid to rest in Plot G, Row 9, Grave 12, along with almost 8000 other Americans who died in Belgium and Germany.